Using Deep Learning with Large Aggregated Datasets for COVID-19 Classification from Cough: Acknowledgements

 \section{Acknowledgements}

 We are very grateful to Mary L. Dunne, M.D., Stanford University Distinguished Career Institute Fellow, for their kind guidance with respect to the medical implications of our research, and Rok Sosic, Stanford University Senior AI Researcher, for his guidance on team structure and academic collaboration.
 We appreciate Siddhi Hedge and Shreya Sriram for their amazing enthusiasm and hard work in facilitating clinical cough data collection from COVID-19 tested patients.
 M. Pilanci is partially supported by the National Science Foundation, and the U.S. Army Research Office.
+This study was supported by the Amazon Web Services Diagnostic Development Initiative.